biking-along/nixos-config/README.md

 # NixOS

-This is a flake for my various machines; Gamma, Kappa, Lambda, Omicron, and Tau.
+This is a flake for my various machines; Gamma, Kappa, Lambda, Omicron, and Epsilon.

 Gamma is a x86-64 desktop gaming pc with and Intel CPU and an AMD GPU.
 Lambda is a repurposed sff pc acting as part of a homelab.
 Kappa is a Microsoft Surface Pro 8.
 The kappa configs are originally forked from [IWander's](https://github.com/iwanders/nixos-surface) Surface Pro 9 config.
 Omicron is wsl on a Surface Laptop.
-Tau is my config for nix-on-droid.
+Epsilon is a vps used primarily for headscale.

 ## Useful links;